opentap/opentap/doc/Developer Guide/Translating/Readme.md

 ## Translating UserInput

 UserInput is crucial to translate because it is *always* user-facing.
-Unfortunately, the signature of user inputs is `UserInput.Request(object)`, so there is no way for OpenTAP to detect what might get passed into this function via reflection.
+Unfortunately, the signature of user inputs is `void UserInput.Request(object obj)`, so there is no way for OpenTAP to detect what might get passed into this function via reflection.
 Unfortunately, this makes it difficult to make translations of UserInput from an old plugin package.
 But if you can create a new version of